frostysmags/pysmags/README.md

 # pysmags
-A Quality of Life package that includes some advanced modules
+A general purpose Quality of Life package that includes some advanced modules.